yl-to/aws-deep-learning-containers-utils/README.md

 ## AWS-Deep-Learning-Containers-Utils

-It is store all the Open Source Scripts and Files used by various Deep Learning Containers.
+Utilities used by Deep Learning Containers (DLC)

 ## License